FurryCoders/falocalrepo-server/README.md

 The server search interface allows to search submissions, journals, and users.
 Respectively, these can be reached at `/search/submissions`, `/search/journals`, and `/search/users`.
 The `/search/` path defaults to submissions search.

-The interface supports the search fields supported by the command line database search commands.
-To add a field press on the `+` button after selecting one in the dropdown menu.
-The `-` buttons allow to remove a field from the search.
+The interface supports searching all columns of the three tables.
+In addition to those, the `Any` option will match to any field, and the advanced `SQL` option allows to use SQLite [`WHERE`](https://www.sqlite.org/lang_select.html#whereclause) queries.

+To add a field, click on the `Add Field`, then select the search field in the drop-down menu beside the newly created input box.

 Fields can be added multiple times and will act as OR options.
+The `SQL` option will override other fields.

 Fields are matched using the SQLite [`like`](https://sqlite.org/lang_expr.html#like) expression which allows for limited pattern matching.
 See [`database` command](https://gitlab.com/MatteoCampinoti94/FALocalRepo#database) for more details.